-1.4.1 Recipients of the copy of this manual shall have the responsibility for its safe custody and controlled disclosure to authorised staff only
+1.4.1-Recipients of the copy of this manual shall have the responsibility for its safe custody and controlled disclosure to authorised staff only system via an Application Services Provider ("ASP") model.
+For customer support, CME Globalex Commandantrol Center ("GCC") is the contact point.

-1.5 Customer Support
+4.51.4 1.5 Customer Support

-On 17th September 2009, Bursa Malaysia Derivatives Bhd (BMD) entered into the Globex Services Agreement (GSA) with the Chicago Mercantile Exchange Group (CME).
-The agreement is to host all existing BMD products on CME's Globex electronic trade execution system via an Application Services Provider (ASP) model.
-For customer support CME Globex Control Center is the contact point.
+On 17th September 2009, Bursa Malaysia Derivatives Bhd (BMD) entered into the Globex Services Agreement ("GSA") with the Chicago Mercantile Exchange Group ("CME").
+The agreement is to host all existing BMD products on CME's Globex electronic trade execution

 The Globex Control Center ("GCC") provides Globex customer support and problem management only to members, clearing members and customers designated by clearing members.
-In order to be eligible for GCC support, such persons must register with the GCC
+In order to be eligible for GCC support, such persons must register with the GCC ("Registered Contacts").

-("Registered Contacts").
 The GCC provides customer support via a specified telephone number and during specified hours.
 GCC employees may not always be available to assist Registered Contacts.
 Persons other than Registered Contacts, including non-members with Globex access must contact their clearing members to make support requests.

-For customer support and problem management Trading Participants are to call CME Globex Control Center (GCC) at telephone number:(603) 20523494 for Trade cancellation or Order status/cancellation and modification.
+For customer support and problem management, Trading Participants are to call the call CME Globex Control Center (GCC) at telephone number: (+ 603)-20523494 for Trade cancellation or Order status/cancellation and modification.

-1.6 Trading Participants' Compliance in relation to access, connectivity, specifications or use of CME Globex
+1.61.5 1.6 Trading Participants' Compliance in relation to access, connectivity, specifications or use of CME Globex